Yunxiang-Li/Cpp_Primer/Chapter 9. Sequential Containers/Chapter 9. Sequential Containers.md

 (a) Read a fixed number of words, inserting them in the container alphabetically as they are entered.
 We’ll see in the next chapter that associative containers are better suited to this problem.

+A `list` will be better in this situation.
+Beacuse we may need to insert each word in the middle according to the requirement of alphabetical order.

 (b) Read an unknown number of words.
 Always insert new words at the back.
 Remove the next value from the front.

+A `deque` will be better in this situation.
+Because we need to always insert new words at the back and remove the next value from the front. `Deque` is much better than `vector` when it comes to inserting/removing an element from the front/back.

 (c) Read an unknown number of integers from a file.
 Sort the numbers and then print them to standard output.

+A `vector` will be better in this situation.
+Because we do not need to insert or delete any elements from the middle and we just need to read, sort and print thus `vector` will be better than `deque` since it saves more memory space.

 ## Exercise 8.2